 Young Archies Awards

-The Young Archies Awards are modelled on the famous Archibald Prize.
-The awards are presented in year categories, for the best portrait of a man, woman or child, created by a student in a Tasmanian Government school or college, during the 12 months preceding the closing date Wednesday 26 July 2017.
+Awards are presented in year categories for the best portrait of a person created by a student during the 12 months before the closing date.

 The Frank MacDonald Memorial Prize